jonasbn/til/github_actions/use_markdownlint_for_your_documentation.md

 # Use Markdownlint for your documentation

-**Markdownlint-CLI** is one of those allround tools, which are always within grasp when you need them.
+**Markdownlint-CLI** is one of those all-round tools, which are always within grasp when you need them.

 - I lint my markdown on the command line
 - I lint my markdown my editor of choice VScode